 We appreciate your patience and understanding as we approach the light at the end of the tunnel and final closing activities on a complex and huge project that has had many moving parts.

-Construction started in June 2019 and is expected to continue through the end of 2021.
 Construction schedules change frequently due to weather, issues in the field, and other variables.
 Temporary traffic changes are also subject to change.
-There will be several lane shifts throughout the corridor on this two and half year project.
+There will be several lane shifts throughout the corridor on this two and a half year project.
 For the latest information, visit the project updates page or sign up to the e-newsletter.

 Active Work & Multiple Crews throughout the corridor

 There will be times where multiple crews are actively working throughout the project corridor and on some side streets.
 Click here for a project map.